 - Fill in your Business name.

 - Enter the location of your business.
-If you don’t have a physical store or work from home and don’t want your address to be publicly shown, you can check the option of ‘Hide my address (it’s not a store)’.
+If you don’t have a physical store, small business local marketing, or work from home and don’t want your address to be publicly shown, you can check the option of ‘Hide my address (it’s not a store)’.
 If you’re going to the locations of your clients to deliver goods, instead of requiring them to come to your store, check the “I deliver goods and services to my customers” box.

 - Next, select your delivery area.
 You can choose your service city, region, or Pincode.
 If you deliver within a certain area from your business location, you can select the range in miles.